 - Example Strains: Jack Herer and J1

 Guaiol is generally considered to have an earthy flavor.
 This terpene may be able to reduce blood pressure and reduce or suppress coughing.

 - Flavor: Piney and woody

 - Example Strains: Blue Kush and Chocolope

-Ocimene has proven to potentially have anti-inflammatory and antifungal properties.
-It has a sweet, floral scent and is commonly found in plants like pepper, basil, mango, and orchids.
+Ocimene terpenes have proven to potentially have anti-inflammatory and antifungal properties.
+They have a sweet, floral scent and are commonly found in plants like pepper, basil, mango, and orchids.

 - Flavor: Herbaceous